18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/model-development/index.md

 **Boosting**

 1. Train model 1 on the dataset, take out the wrong predicted data
-1. Train model 2 on the original dataset and the wrong predited data in the previous step
+1. Train model 2 on the original dataset and the wrong predicted data in the previous step
 1. Continue training like that until model N
 1. Final prediction is the weighted predictions of each model